Digital-physical testbed for ship autonomy studies in the Marine Cybernetics Laboratory basin: Digital infrastructure

-where the Coriolis matrices $\mathbf{C}_{\mathrm{RB}}$ and $\mathbf{C}_{\mathrm{A}}$ incorporate rigid-body and added-mass terms, respectively, $\tau$ represents loads acting on the body, and $\mathbf{J}$ is the transformation matrix between the body and inertial frames \citep{fossen2021handbook}.
-For small roll and pitch angles, a diagonal restoring term $\mathbf{g}(\eta)$ provides simple restoring forces in heave, roll, and pitch.
+For small roll and pitch angles, a diagonal restoring term $\mathbf{g}(\eta)$ provides linear restoring forces in heave, roll, and pitch.
 Numerically, we integrate $\eta$ and $\nu$ using a fourth-order Runge--Kutta step at each timestep $\Delta t$.
-Although this reduced-order approach omits detailed thruster and environmental modeling, it offers sufficient fidelity for early-stage verification and greatly reduces computational overhead.
+Although this simplified model omits detailed thruster and environmental modeling, it offers sufficient fidelity for early-stage control system verification and greatly reduces computational overhead.